To qualify for Scientific Sessions 2021 Travel Grants you must meet these deadlines.

 A username and password previously set up through online profile registration at Professional Heart Daily will be necessary to access the Application System.
 If you have not created an online profile yet, please visit Professional Heart Daily to create an online member profile before accessing the Council Awards Application System.
 AHA Professional Members who are creating an online profile for the first time should make sure to register using their AHA membership identification numbers.

 AHA Professional Membership is required of all applicants for this award.
 If you are joining the AHA to apply, please wait on your AHA membership number to arrive from AHA Member Services via e-mail before creating an online profile and starting your application file.
-We suggest that new members join the AHA no later than Aug.
-2 for the membership ID number to be processed and delivered in time for the application deadline.
+We suggest that new members join the AHA no later than one week prior to application submission deadline.

 Up to Six awards from the pool of eligible applicants will be presented annually.